Let's consider a ridiculous solution to a real problem. We're unearthing tons of carbon, burning it, and releasing it into the atmosphere.

 Disclaimer: There are several greenhouse gasses, and lots of other things that we're throwing wantonly into the environment.
 Considering them makes things incredibly complicated incredibly quickly, so I blithely ignore them in this note.

 Such rapid changes have side effects, many of which lead to bad things.
-That’s why nearly 150 countries ratified the Paris Agreement on Climate Change.1 Even if we assume that all these countries will accomplish what they agreed to (which might be challenging for the US),2
+That's why nearly 150 countries ratified the Paris Agreement on Climate Change.1 1Including the US and China (the two largest contributors), as well as the EU.
+Even if we assume that all these countries will accomplish what they agreed to (which might be challenging for the US),2 2Scientist and energy companies urge Trump to stay in the agreement, but Trump has already begun to undo efforts on managing climate change.

 You know what else is a problem?
 Obesity!
 How are we to solve all of these problems?

-Looking at this (very unscientific) graph,4 we see that the red isn’t keeping up!
-Maybe we aren’t using the valuable resource of our own bodies enough!
+Looking at this (very unscientific) graph,4 4No really, the data is made up.
+But the trends are more or less true — I bet you believed it, didn't you? we see that the red isn't keeping up!
+Maybe we aren't using the valuable resource of our own bodies enough!
 Fat has carbon in it — often over 20% by weight.
 What if we took advantage of our propensity to become propense?
-How fat would we need to get to balance last year’s carbon emissions?
+How fat would we need to get to balance last year's carbon emissions?

 We need some data.
 It turns out that, despite knowing that we put a lot of carbon into the atmosphere, I don't have any idea how much a lot actually is.
 Usually it's given in nice, relatable terms that we're supposed to be able to make sense of — like estimates on the number of degrees of warming to expect given a certain amount of emissions.
 So question number one: how much carbon do we put into the atmosphere?